• Skip to primary navigation

 Description

-Spelt Banana Muffins are soft and fluffy with sweet banana flavour, wholesome spelt flour and a hint of peanut butter.
+Spelt Banana Muffins are soft and fluffy with sweet banana flavor, wholesome spelt flour and a hint of peanut butter.
 They’re dairy-free and naturally sweetened with maple syrup, with the option to add mini chocolate chips!

 Ingredients